Bachelor of Arts in Child and Adolescent Development

 The program is ideal for those who:

-• have attended a community college, and
+• Have attended a community college, and

-• are transfer eligible to a four-year university
+• Are transfer eligible to a four-year university

 Not sure if you are transfer eligible?
 We will let you know and create an educational plan for you!